Service owner induction programme

-This 6-day induction programme aims to give service managers the basic knowledge, network of colleagues and confidence to take the lead in transforming digital services.
+This 6-day induction programme aims to give service owners the basic knowledge, network of colleagues and confidence to take the lead in transforming digital services.

 Who should take part

-This programme is designed for newly appointed service managers who complete the programme in groups from across government departments and agencies.
+This programme is designed for newly appointed service owners who complete the programme in groups from across government departments and agencies.

 How to book